 Enhanced Autopilot vs Full Self Driving: Full Self Driving Features

 Despite its name, Tesla’s Full Self-Driving Autopilot does not mean your car is capable of driving itself.
-It’s something that has got Tesla in legal trouble more than once, notably in Germany (opens in new tab) and California (opens in new tab).
+It’s something that has got Tesla in legal trouble more than once, notably in Germany and California.
 CEO Elon Musk has been promising various deadlines for true self driving for a few years now, but so far he hasn’t been able to put his money where his mouth is.

 At the time of writing Full Self Driving offers all the same functionality as Basic and Enhanced Autopilot tiers.
 The only exclusive feature included in the public release of FSD is traffic light and stop sign control.
 Autosteer on city streets is listed as “coming soon," but is currently only available as part of the Full Self Driving Beta.